elben/elben.github.io/site/blog/2015-06-26-the-universal-data-structure.markdown

 `UniversalHash = Hash[String|Int, UniversalHash|String]`

-(If you’re not one of those Haskell or Scalaz guys, the complicated expression above tells us that a "universal hash" is a hash where the keys are either strings and integers, and the values are either universal hashes or strings.)
+(If you’re not one of those Haskell or Scalaz guys, the complicated expression above tells us that a “universal hash” is a hash where the keys are either strings and integers, and the values are either universal hashes or strings.)

 The universal hash obsoletes not just all other hash structures, but all other data structures.
 In this article, I’ll show you why this is a good thing, and why you’ll want to use the universal hash everywhere.